k8-proxy/p-k8-jmeter-test-engine-v1/instructions/How-to-generate-Scaled-Load-via-UI.md

  - MINIO_INPUT_BUCKET - Minio server bucket where the files to be processed are located
  - MINIO_OUTPUT_BUCKET - Minio server bucket where the resulting files will be placed

-In case of Proxy Sharepoint load type, the following additional parameters needs to be modified :
+In case of Proxy Sharepoint load type, the following additional parameters are also to be modified :
 - TENANT_ID : This is tenant id
 - CLIENT_ID: this is client id
 - CLIENT_SECRET: this is client secret.